cdli-gh/blog/_blog/gsoc20/mobile_app/posts/04_week4.md

 ## Week Summary

-I installed CakePHP and setup the environment to start working with the admin panel.
+I installed CakePHP and setup the environment to start working with the admin panel.<br><br>

 ## Daily Work Update